RogerEngineer99/Roger-NES-Emulator/README.md

-The RogerNESemu project is a NES emulator built using C++ and Visual Studio.
+The Roger NES emulator project is a NES emulator built using C++ and Visual Studio.
 This solution contains the main project for building the emulator and is compatible with both 32-bit and 64-bit configurations.
 The solution is intended to run on Microsoft Visual Studio 2019 or later.